ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 Subjectively, namespacing APIs designed to interact with files in a `files` namespace is a nice way to compartmentalise them from other APIs in IPFS.
 Objectively though, the fact remains that typing `ipfs files read` is significantly longer than typing `ipfs read`.
 Considering that IPFS is primarily a file system, it makes sense for all the file system APIs to be "front and center" and thus available on the root namespace as `add`, `cat`, `get` and `ls` already are.

-### 5. Users do not understand when to use `add` and `write`
+### 5. Users do not understand when to use `add` vs `files.write`

 The `add` and `write` API methods are a little too similar in name and cause confusion amongst users who do not understand the difference or in what situations one or the other should be used.
 This is because `write` effectively adds content to IPFS as well.
 The current `add` API method is more synonymous to importing data into IPFS from an outside source and could perhaps be renamed to more accurately reflect this.

 ### 6. Pinning is an alien concept

-The act of pinning, even though the concept is relatively simple, is simply not widely understood by anyone outside of the IPFS world.
+The act of pinning, even though the concept is relatively simple, is simply not widely recognised by anyone outside of the IPFS world.
 As mentioned earlier the pin APIs are necessary for lower level APIs present in IPFS but we could remove the need for pinning and the overhead it creates when importing files if imported files were simply added to MFS.

 ### 6.1.
 IPFS is not a small focused core